scireum/parsii/README.md

 For your convenience: A pre-built jar can be found in the build directory.

 parsii is part of the open source initiative of scireum GmbH (http://www.scireum.de)
-Check out or micro kernel called SIRIS: https://github.com/scireum/sirius
+Check out or micro kernel called SIRIUS: https://github.com/scireum/sirius

 ## Maven